ietf-wg-acme/acme/draft-ietf-acme-acme.md

 that account in the Location header field.
 This allows a client that has an account key but not the corresponding account URL to recover the account URL.

-If a client wishes to recover an existing account and does not want an account to be created if one does not already exist, then it SHOULD do so by sending a POST request to the new-account URL with a JWS whose payload has an "only-return-existing" field set to "true" ({"only-return-existing": true}).
+If a client wishes to find the URL for an existing account and does not want an account to be created if one does not already exist, then it SHOULD do so by sending a POST request to the new-account URL with a JWS whose payload has an "only-return-existing" field set to "true" ({"only-return-existing": true}).

 ### Account Update